A high order unfitted finite element method for time-Harmonic Maxwell interface problems: The unfitted finite element method

 Let $\cT$ be a mesh consisting of right hexahedrons with possible hanging nodes that covers $\Om$.
 For each $K\in\cT^\Ga=\{K\in\cT:K\cap\Ga\not=\emptyset\}$ and $K\in\cT^\Si=\{K\in\cT:K\cap\Si\not=\emptyset\}$, we assume the interface $\Ga$ or the boundary $\Sigma$ intersects $K$ properly in the following sense.

-\begin{definition} The interface $\Ga$ or the boundary $\Sigma$ intersects an element $K$ is called properly if $\Ga$ or $\Sigma$ intersects each edge of $K$ at most once, the edges in each face at most twice at different (open) sides, and if two vertices $A,B$ of $K$ are inside $\Om_i$, then the edge $AB$ is included in $\Om_i$, $i=1,2$. \end{definition}
+\begin{Def} The intersection of the interface $\Ga$ or the boundary $\Sigma$ with an element $K$ is called the proper intersection if $\Ga$ or $\Sigma$ intersects each (open) edge of $K$ at most once, and if $\Ga$ or $\Sigma$ intersects a face $F$ of $K$, then $\Ga$ or $\Si$ intersects the edges of $F$ at most twice at different (open) edges. \end{Def}

+If $\Ga$ or $\Si$ intersects an element at some vertex, we regard $\Ga$ or $\Si$ as intersecting one of the three edges originated from $A$ at some point very close to $A$.
+If $\Ga$ or $\Si$ is tangent to an edge or a face of an element, we regard $\Ga$ or $\Si$ as being very close to the edge or the face but not intersecting with the edge or the face.

-Fig.\ref{fig:3.1} shows some of the situations that are allowed by Definition \ref{def:3.0}.
-In the situations shown in Fig.\ref{fig:3.2}, local refinements are needed to resolve the interface or boundary.
+\revto{It is clear that when $\Ga$ and $\Si$ have proper intersections with all elements in $\cT^\Ga\cup\cT^\Si$, if two vertices $A,B$ of an element are inside $\Om_i$, then the edge $AB$ is included in $\Om_i$, $i=1,2$.} Fig.\ref{fig:3.1} shows some of the situations that are allowed by Definition \ref{def:3.0}.
+In the situations shown in Fig.\ref{fig:3.2}, local refinements are needed to resolve the interface or the boundary.